vijay-red/leechcode/README.md

   - user management (login)
   - user creation (creating user for students who have applied to companies)

+The stack which is decided is
+Angular for frontend
+Mongodb for database
+Go for backend

 Team Members
 Yash Tibrewal
 Harish Reddy